Sujal-Gaha/fitness-leveling/README.md

     yarn build # for building the projects
     ```

+### Fetching Other Branches

+- If you want to explore different setups, you can fetch other branches as well.
+For example, to get the Nx project setup with shadcn components:

+    ```sh
+    git fetch origin sujal/setup-shadcn
+    git checkout sujal/setup-shadcn
+    ```
+- To check other branches, you can list all available branches:

+    ```sh
+    git branch -a
+    ```

 ## Enjoy coding and feel free to modify this README to better suit your project's needs!